 As a further step, we plan to extend the functionality of our application to fields with similar challenges, e.g. trigonometric functions.
 More specifically, we want to extend the system to exercises of the type: "At a point 15 feet from the base of a church, the angle of elevation of the top of the church is 43°.
 Find the height of the church to the nearest foot."
-We imagine that moving objects back and forth and changing the angle of lines interactively while displaying the values of angles, lengths and trigonometric functions can help to grasp the concept behind relatively abstract functions like sine or cosine.
+We imagine that moving objects back and forth and changing the angle of angles, lengths and trigonometric functions can help to grasp the concept behind relatively abstract functions like sine or cosine.